iduartgomez/simag/documentation.rst

 The new information is categorized in different ways, depending on the structure and attributes of that information.
 There are two main categories in which agents categorize information:
   * Categories (also called classes or sets).
     Categories are sets of objects which share common properties.
   * Individuals.
-  Individuals are unique objects in the world, which could be said to be the sole members of their own class.
+Unique objects in the world, which could be said to be the sole members of their own class.

 Categories
 ----------

 Categories or classes have several properties:
   1. Attributes.
-This are unique items, which can be added
+Attributes common to to every member of the class.
+  2. Tests.

 ******************************
 Synthax and semantics of SimAg